-Evacuations happen more frequently than we realize.
-Wildfires, floods and hurricanes were all in the national news during early summer of 2012.
-Transportation and industrial accidents often only make the local news and may involve fewer people – but to those involved the size of the group does not matter.
+We all need to be prepared to evacuate at any time.
+Making preparations ahead of time will make things easier during the disaster and will help you get back to your life more quickly afterwards.
+Do it NOW.
+Don’t wait!!!
+Evacuations happen far more frequently than we realize.
 We think it will never happen to us.
 So did most folks who have been through an evacuation and the disaster that caused it.
+Wildfires, floods and hurricanes are all in the national news each year.
+Transportation and industrial accidents often only make the local news and may involve fewer people – but to those involved the size of the group does not matter.
 We don’t need to dwell on possibilities or worry needlessly.
 However, a little planning and preparation in advance is an excellent investment of time and energy — just in case!
 And for peace of mind!

 Before an emergency happens, make several decisions on what you need to do.
 Fill out the Advance Emergency Plan form — like tonight or this weekend.
 Take a look at the other checklists, choose what apply to you, decide who will follow through on which advance preparations.
 The entire discussion should take about fifteen minutes.
 Within the next two weeks gather all the items on the Go Packet List and follow through on other checklists you decide fit your situation.
 You may not be able to access information stored online or on your phone.
 Assume you will not have cellphone service or electricity, so plan for a written record of all contacts you may need.
 Place all paperwork in zipper plastic bags and store in easily accessible place.
 Pack any other emergency items in watertight container and store conveniently.